-After four months of dating, my boyfriend got some of our friends together and planned a three-day cruise.
-There were eight of us total, four guys and four girls — two rooms (one for the guys and one for the girls).
-Then, off we went to the Bahamas.
-On the last night of our cruise, there was a formal dinner with great food, friends, and fun.
+After four months of dating, my boyfriend Mike planned a three-day cruise to the Bahamas.
+There were eight of us, and two rooms (one for the guys and one for the girls).

-At the end of the night, Mike took me to the top deck overlooking Nassau (the port city of the Bahamas).
+At the end of the evening where we had enjoyed a formal dinner, Mike took me to the top deck overlooking Nassau, the port city of the Bahamas.
 It was a beautiful star-filled night with the lights of the ship and the city reflecting on the water.
 As we looked toward the beautiful city on the ocean, he knelt on one knee and ask me to be his wife.

 I said, “Yes!”

 He wanted to go get the captain and be married right then.
 But I resisted, knowing how upset my family would be if I did that.

 We planned our wedding for six months later when our family and friends could be with us.
 Ten months after we started dating, we became Mr. and Mrs. Mike Pavlantos.
 Our twenty-ninth anniversary is in April.

 Has it always been easy and full of fun?
 Absolutely not.